alexanderdann/computer-vision-projects/projects/tinygrad/README.md

 ## Conclusion

-TinyGrad demonstrates that the core concepts behind modern deep learning frameworks can be implemented from scratch with just NumPy.
+Tinygrad demonstrates that the core concepts behind modern deep learning frameworks can be implemented from scratch with just NumPy.
 While not meant for production use, it serves as a valuable learning tool for understanding the internals of frameworks like PyTorch and TensorFlow.

 By building this project, I've gained a much deeper understanding of automatic differentiation, neural network architecture design, and the challenges involved in creating a user-friendly deep learning API while also being exceptionally performant.
 This experience makes me value the great work behind PyTorch and JAX or Tensorflow even more!